DreamDoll: Warner Records (2021–present)

-On September 22, 2022 DreamDoll released the third and final instalment of her Life In Plastic series, 'Life In Plastic:3'.
+On September 22, 2022, DreamDoll released the third and final instalment of her Life In Plastic series, 'Life In Plastic:3'.
 The 8 track EP featured 5 new songs and 3 pre released singles.
 The same day, she released the official music video for 'Misunderstood'.
 The EP included her single 'Fantasy' featuring Kash Doll, and a music video was set to be shot but they never began filming for unknown reasons.
 It was rumored that Bia was to feature on 'Fantasy'.
-On September 27, 2022 she performed at Rolling Loud, New York.
+On September 27, 2022, she performed at Rolling Loud, New York.
 In October, 2022 BET+ released a new reality TV series 'The Impact: Atlanta', DreamDoll made a few guest appearances.

 On February 24, 2023 Russ Millions released "Habibti" featuring DreamDoll & French Montana.
-On April 20, 2023 DreamDoll played the role of Meena in the MTV stoner movie Pretty Stoned.
-On July 6, 2023 DreamDoll released her 'Red Bull 60 Seconds' freestyle via Instagram.
+On April 20, 2023, DreamDoll played the role of Meena in the MTV stoner movie Pretty Stoned.
+On July 6, 2023, DreamDoll released her 'Red Bull 60 Seconds' freestyle via Instagram.
 The same month DreamDoll released two more songs with accompanying music videos, titled "I'll Be Good (Freestyle)" and "Project Dick".
-On August 3, 2023 DreamDoll released the music video for "Frank Stand" from her EP Life In Plastic:3.
+On August 3, 2023, DreamDoll released the music video for "Frank Stand" from her EP Life In Plastic:3.
 In December 2023, DreamDoll was featured on the cover of Viper Magazine's 10th anniversary issue.

-On December 22, 2023 it was announced that DreamDoll would be a main cast member on VH1 & BET+'s reality tv series The Impact: New York, which premiered on VH1 on January 22, 2024.
-On March 8, 2024 DreamDoll released her single Jelly.
+On December 22, 2023, it was announced that DreamDoll would be a main cast member on VH1 & BET+'s reality TV series The Impact: New York, which premiered on VH1 on January 22, 2024.
+On March 8, 2024, DreamDoll released her single Jelly.
 The remix to Jelly featuring 2Rare was dropped on May 10, alongside the music video.

+In July 2026, DreamDoll participated as a student in the second installment of Kai Cenat's Streamer University creator bootcamp, marking an expansion of her digital presence into the live-streaming space.
+During the multi-day broadcast, she became the subject of widespread online attention following a highly publicized on-stream dispute involving fellow student Queen Naija.
+The confrontation occurred after Queen Naija's partner, Clarence White, was seen visiting the dorm room that DreamDoll shared with content creator Jordyn Lucas.

 Personal life

-In January 2, 2025, Dreamdoll announced that she is pregnant with her first child.
-In March 2025, Dreamdoll gave birth to a daughter.
+On January 2, 2025, DreamDoll announced that she is pregnant with her first child.
+In March 2025, DreamDoll gave birth to a daughter.